Iloilo City, Philippines

 What are the schools in Iloilo City like?

 "1.
 The Ateneo de Iloilo - Santa Maria Catholic School is a private, Catholic, Jesuit school in Iloilo City.
 It offers a K-12 curriculum and is known for its strong emphasis on character formation, academic excellence, and service to the community.
 The school is also a member of the Jesuit Basic Education Commission of the Philippines, a network of Jesuit schools in the country.
 More information can be found on their website: http://www.adischool.com/ 2.
 The Iloilo Scholastic Academy is a private, non-sectarian Chinese school in Iloilo City.
 It offers a K-12 curriculum with a strong emphasis on Chinese language and culture.
 The school is known for its rigorous academic program and its commitment to developing well-rounded students.
 More information can be found on their website: http://www.isa.edu.ph/ 3.
 The John B. Lacson Foundation Maritime University is a maritime higher education institution in Iloilo City.
 It offers a variety of maritime-related programs, including Marine Engineering and Marine Transportation.
 The university is known for its state-of-the-art facilities and its strong ties to the maritime industry.
 More information can be found on their website: https://www.jblfmu.edu.ph/ 4.
 The Central Philippine University is a private research university in Iloilo City.
 It offers a wide range of programs at the undergraduate and graduate levels, including programs in the arts and sciences, business, education, engineering, and health sciences.
 The university is known for its strong academic programs and its commitment to Christian education.
 More information can be found on their website: https://www.cpu.edu.ph/ 5.
 The Iloilo Montessori School is a private school in Iloilo City that follows the Montessori method of education.
 It offers programs for children from preschool to high school.
 The school is known for its child-centered approach to education and its commitment to developing independent, confident learners.
 More information can be found on their website: http://www.iloilomontessorischool.com/ 6.
 The Sun Yat Sen High School is a private, non-sectarian Chinese school in Iloilo City.
 It offers a K-12 curriculum with a strong emphasis on Chinese language and culture.
 The school is known for its rigorous academic program and its commitment to developing well-rounded students.
 More information can be found on their website: http://www.sysu.edu.ph/ 7.
 The Iloilo National High School is a public secondary school in Iloilo City.
 It offers a K-12 curriculum and is known for its strong academic programs and its commitment to serving the local community.
-More information can be found on their website: http://www.inhs.edu.ph/," commented one expat when asked about in Iloilo City.
+More information can be found on their website: http://www.inhs.edu.ph/," explained one expat living in Iloilo City, Philippines.

 About the Author